RedTurtle/pas.plugins.velruse/README.rst

     from pas.plugins.velruse.config import PROPERTY_PROVIDERS_INFO
     PROPERTY_PROVIDERS_INFO['yourmagicnewprovider'] = ('fullname', 'email', 'description')

-**TODO**: this will probably change in future, maybe replaced by a blacklist of property you *don't* want to read.
+**TODO**: this will probably change in future, maybe replaced by a blacklist of property you *don't* want to read, or something configurable TTW.

 Requirements
 ============